Music That Tells a Story

 Calling All Singers!
 Have you ever wanted to sing OPERA?

-Hosted by the Princeton Festival Guild and Westrick Music Academy, this immersive workshop will give attendees of all ages the chance to experience singing in the operatic style.
-Princeton University voice professor Dr. Rochelle Ellis and soprano Emily Margevitch, a Company Artist with OperaDelaware will talk Broadway vs opera in this engaging workshop where singers of all ages and ability levels are welcome!
+Hosted by the Princeton Festival Guild and Westrick Music Academy, this engaging workshop will give attendees the chance to experience singing in the operatic style.
+Princeton University voice professor Dr. Rochelle Ellis and soprano Emily Margevich, a Company Artist with OperaDelaware, will talk Broadway vs opera.
+Singers of all ages and ability levels are welcome!

 Participants will: